radule90/CI_PP_2/README.md

 - [Here you can find broken link as example for 404 page.](https://radule90.github.io/CI_PP_2/11)

 ### Future Features
+- As I said, the code needs to be reformatted, use the ternary operator, write it more abstractly, but these are upgrades that will follow in the future.
+- Adding additional choices (Lizard, Spock)
+- Instead of text display of results, animations
+- Game between two users

 ***
 ## Validation and Testing